Last Updated:

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.
 The video was created by my husband, Shawn.

-26 thoughts on “Sinking My Teeth into Subotica, Serbia: A Tale of Art Nouveau & Dental Tourism
+26 responses to “Sinking My Teeth into Subotica, Serbia: A Tale of Art Nouveau Architecture & Dental Tourism”

 Thanks for reading, and wish you happy travels ahead!